dev0jha/Propview/README.md

 # PropView - Property Listing Website

-A simple property listing website built with Next.js (App Router), featuring SSR for the listing page and SSG for property detail pages.
+A simple property listing website built with Next.js, featuring SSR for the listing page and SSG for property detail pages.

 ## Features